burger icon

 Payments & Payouts: The Ups, Downs, and All the Annoyances

 Currencies?
-Mostly NZD, CAD, USD, EUR, sometimes AUD pops up for the Kiwi cousins.
-If you're not sure, just try the smallest deposit first to see how it lands in your bank.
+Mostly AUD for us, plus NZD, CAD, USD, EUR.
+If you’re not sure, just try the smallest deposit first to see how it lands in your bank.
 Only use your own card or wallet-support will grill you like a sausage if you slip up there.

 Wish I could say support always fixes mistakes, but I’ve been burned after a hasty withdrawal.
 Tough luck on that one.
 Deposits are instant and final.
 You can reverse a withdrawal while it’s pending, but once it’s processed, game over.
 Let’s be real: once the payment’s processed, you’re probably outta luck-happened to me once, didn't love it.

-If a payment's stalled, before you lose your marbles, refresh your account page and check if they need more docs-sometimes the wallet's flagged something silly, like a middle initial mismatch.
+If a payment’s stalled, before you lose your marbles, refresh your account page and check if they need more docs-sometimes the wallet’s flagged something silly.
 True story: I once messed up my deposit (wrong card, oops).
-Support fixed it-after a bit of back and forth-so that's a win.
-Most payment problems get sorted in a couple of days, but keep your chat record or those emails.
-Things can go from "all good" to "what the..." pretty quick.
+Support fixed it-after a bit of back and forth-so that’s a win.
+Most payment problems get sorted eventually, but keep your chat record or those emails.
+Things can go from “all good” to “what the...” pretty quick.

 Mobile Play: Gaming On the Go, Waiting for a True-Blue App

-Any phone or tablet from the last five years will run things smooth as butter.
+Any phone or tablet from the last five years will run things, mostly smooth as butter.
 I did get some lag on my old Oppo though-so, yeah, newer is better.
 HTML5 keeps things humming, but dodgy wifi is still a curse.
-Update your phone, keep your browser in check, and you'll be right.
-If a game jams, a quick refresh usually fixes it.
+Update your phone, keep your browser in check, and you’ll be right.
+If a game jams, a quick refresh usually fixes it, though it's annoying if you're mid-spin.

 No push notifications (yet), but plenty of promo emails.
 Everything syncs right away-so I’ve started a slot round on my phone, then switched to the laptop mid-spin like some kind of wizard.
 If you get hammered by promo emails, just tweak your settings or, like me, send them straight to the promo tab.
 Sorted!